 For every profession, training is the easiest part.
 Getting a job after training is the most challenging and difficult part.
 There are many types of commercial pilot jobs are available for the graduates and applicant can try for that also.

 Good news is that the airline industry facing the shortage of pilots.
 So, Students can apply in the airline industry with complete qualification, degree, Skills and minimum flight hours for the particular pilot job.

 Every pilot jobs have their own requirements and if you want to get a particular job then you have to make sure that you must meet the requirements and qualifications for the job.

 Basic requirements for being a pilot is the age must be in between 18-33 years old and height should be 155 cm to 200 cm.
 Now let us discuss the major requirements Criteria.

 Education/Qualification to become a pilot

 Pilot education requirements are a candidate should have a bachelor’s degree in Aircraft operations, aviation, aeronautical engineering, or a related field.
-Applicant has to complete their two months ground training from a certified flight school and also they have 1500 hours of flight experience.
+The applicant has to complete their two months of ground training from a certified flight school and also they have 1500 hours of flight experience.